 Is it any wonder the people of this country look at our elder statesman in Washington with little or no respect anymore?

-Five years ago, folks, five years ago.
+Five years ago, folks, five years ago, you just heard it.

-How can we destroy the economy for our children by raising all this debt?
+Harry Reid, how can we destroy the economy for our children by raising all this debt?

 This week, Harry Reid will say, how can we destroy the economy by not raising our debt?